spantaleev/matrix-docker-ansible-deploy/docs/configuring-well-known.md

 # Configuring Service Discovery via .well-known

+This documentation page explains how to configure Service discovery via `/.well-known/` files.
 Service discovery is a way for the Matrix network to discover where a Matrix server is.

 ## Types of well-known service discovery mechanism